stef/pwdsphinx/README.md

 #### Client Configuration

-Like the server, the client can be configured changing the settings in the `[client]` section of the config file.
-The `host` and `port` should match what you set in the oracle.
+The client can be configured changing the settings in the `[client]` section of the config file.

 The datadir (default: `~/.sphinx`) variable holds the location for your client parameters.
 Particularly it contains a masterkey which is used to derive